emirhanpy/Sahibinden-Rent-Flat-Data-ETL-ANALYTICS-PROJECT/README.md

 I continue to use the techniques I learned in IBM courses on new data.
 This ETL part was my main focus in the project.
+The resource of the data is: https://www.kaggle.com/datasets?search=sahibinden